coastalcph/gender-neutral-vl/README.md

 ## Repository Config

-The main configuration needed to run the scripts in the [experiments/](experiments/) folder is stored in [global.config](global.config).
+The main configuration needed to run the scripts in the [experiments/](experiments/) folder is stored in [main.config](main.config).
 Please, edit this file at your own convenience.

 ## Data